LoganCF/Spaceships/README.md

 Controlling more points than the opponent makes thier victory counter (bar at the top of the screen) shrink.
 A player wins by reducing thier opponent's victory counter to 0.

-There are 6 types of ships in the game:
+There are 6 types of ships in the game, each fitting into one of three roles: Anti-Light, Anti-Heavy, and Economic.
-  Combat Ships:
+There is a Light and Heavy ship type for each role.
+A ship's "weight" is indicated by its size, and its role is indicated by its shape.

-    2 types of Small Ships: Small Ships are fast and deal high damage for thier cost.
+Light Ships are fast and deal higher damage for thier cost than equivalent Heavy ships.
-      Interceptor (small triangle)
+  - Interceptor (small triangle, Anti-Light)
-      Destroyer   (small sqaure)
+  - Destroyer   (small square,   Anti-Heavy)
+  - Miner       (small diamond,  Economic  )

-    2 types of Large Ships: Large Ships are slow and costly to produce, but have a significantly longer attack range.
+Heavy Ships are slow and costly to produce, but have a significantly longer attack range than Light Ships.
-      Cruiser     (large triangle)
+  - Cruiser     (large triangle, Anti-Light)
-      Battleship  (large square)
+  - Battleship  (large square,   Anti-Heavy)
-    The shape of a combat ship indicates what size of ship it is effective against.
-     Triangles deal double damage against Small Ships.
-     Squares deal double damage against Large Ships.
-  Economic Ships:
+  - Mothership  (large diamond,  Economic  )

+Combat ships deal double damage to either Light or Heavy ships, depending on thier role.
+Economic ships are generally ineffective in combat, but deal equal damage to all targets.
-    Mothership (large diamond): Builds units.
-Multiple Motherships increase the overall speed of unit produciton.
+  -  Motherships build units.
+Multiple Motherships increase the overall speed of unit produciton logarithmically.
-    Miner      (small diamond): Increases the income when close to a point.
+  -  Miners increases income when close to a point.
 Multiple miners on the same point get diminishing returns.
-    Economic ships are ineffective in combat, but deal equal damage to all targets.
-      Mohterships have a lot of health, and moderate attack range.
-They have Large Ship armor (vulnerable to squares) Miners have Small Ship armor (vulnerable to triangles)

 ##Observer Controls:
   When watching the AI's play against each other, you can press Alt + End to start the next match if the current one is uninteresting (as many will be if the NN's haven't been training for very long)